 Dr. Cohen has appeared on news programs, radio shows, and podcasts to discuss the science of relationships and the application of the research to dating and therapeutic work.
 Her work is also the subject of a segment on the Modern Love episode of Going in With Brian Vines, which aired on BRIC TV.
 Dr. Cohen has appeared in Newsweek videos discussing the science of love and was a 2021 TEDx Speaker.

 Dr. Cohen is passionate about discovering and sharing important research from the field and has given guest lectures at the 92nd Street Y, Brooklyn Brainery, Strand Bookstore, WeWork, New York Hall of Science, and many other locations.
 Her interactive lessons and workshops are designed to help attendees better understand the science of love and attachment and apply what they have learned to the meaningful relationships in their lives.

 Dating Sites and Consulting Work

 Dr. Cohen has worked with several dating and mental health apps in consulting and research design roles.
 She has assisted a popular dating app with updating their user onboarding process, worked to conceptualize and develop the training process for peer educators for a mental health app, has developed research studies for an international dating app, and has created assessments to better predict satisfying and stable interpersonal connections.
 Her work has been used for product refinement, marketing purposes, and for the dissemination of relationship-related insights.

 Marisa also has a Masters in Marriage and Family Therapy and is licensed to practice in New York (license #002001).
-She has worked with individuals, couples, and families to address any obstacles they may be facing, assist them in setting goals, and in helping them to enact a plan to achieve their desired outcomes.
+She works with individuals, couples, and families to address any obstacles they may be facing, assists them in setting goals, and helps them to enact plans to achieve their desired outcomes.
 She takes a collaborative, solution-focused approach to create a warm and open atmosphere, where clients feel comfortable sharing their stories and lived experiences.
 She also uses psychoeducation and various evidence-based interventions to help her clients reach their full potential.